Quincy McKnight: College career

 As a freshman, McKnight averaged 11.4 points and 5.3 rebounds per game.
 He was a five-time Northeast Conference rookie of the week honoree and was named to the league All-Rookie team.
 McKnight scored a career-high 44 points in a triple-overtime win against Bryant during his sophomore season.
 He also posted 36 points in a loss to Boston College and scored at least 25 points in 10 games.
 He was named Northeast Conference player of the week on three occasions.
 As a sophomore, McKnight averaged 18.9 points, 4.9 rebounds and 3.0 assists per game.
 He was named to the First Team All-Northeast Conference.
 After the season, he announced his intention to transfer.
 McKnight scored 914 points in two seasons at Sacred Heart.

 After impressing in an open gym workout, McKnight transferred to Seton Hall and was offered a scholarship on the spot.
 McKnight redshirted the 2017–18 season, during which he engaged in fierce practices against Khadeen Carrington, whom he credited with making him a better player.
 McKnight forged a special relationship with Myles Powell during a summer class in 2017.
 During his junior season, McKnight emerged as a lockdown defender and secondary scorer to Powell.
 He averaged 9.4 points, 3.9 assists, and 1.6 steals per game.
 On December 19, 2019, McKnight scored 17 points and had eight rebounds and six assists, including two free throws with 1.1 seconds on the clock, in an upset win against Maryland without the injured Powell and Sandro Mamukelashvili.
 The following game, McKnight scored a season-high 25 points in a win against Prairie View A&M. On February 3, 2020, he scored 15 points in a 74–62 loss to Xavier but injured his knee late in the game and was listed as day-to-day.
 An MRI revealed a muscle sprain, and he returned for the following game against Georgetown.
 As a senior, McKnight averaged 11.9 points, 5.4 assists, and 1.5 steals per game.
 He led the Big East Conference in assists and was named Honorable Mention All-Big East after leading the team to a share of the league championship.
 McKnight tallied 295 assists in two years at Seton Hall, placing himself in the school's top-20 despite playing 64 games for the Pirates.

 Professional career

-Fort Wayne Mad Ants (2021)

 In January 2021, McKnight was selected with the seventh pick in the second round of the NBA G League Draft by the Fort Wayne Mad Ants.
 He played sparingly and averaged 0.8 points, 1.7 rebounds, and 2.2 assists per game.
 On December 5, 2021, McKnight signed with Široki of the Bosnian Championship.
 He parted ways with the team on January 13, 2022.

-Return to Fort Wayne (2022)

 On October 24, 2022, McKnight rejoined the Fort Wayne Mad Ants roster for training camp.
 However, he did not make the final roster.